Beginner Tips on How to Solve the NY Times Crossword

 He compares the process of creating a puzzle as riding a bike.
 In the beginning it is a hard exercise then as you do it more, you get used to it and enjoy doing it, figuring playful punny words while brainstorming for ideas.
 It is no longer a challenge.

-To make matters more serious Robin, bought a crossword making software and dedicated a good amount of time to the puzzles almost every day.
+To make matters more serious Hobin, bought a crossword making software and dedicated a good amount of time to the puzzles almost every day.

 He then started hoping or dreaming about being good enough one day, to be able to get his crossword published by the NY Times crossword.
 Even though the NYTimes magazine encourages everyone to give it a try, among hundreds of submitted puzzles only a fraction make it to the publication.